 - Give access to quality services and programs as they progress through the Hockey pathways

-- Prepare athletes for the 2018 Hockey season
+- Prepare athletes for the Hockey season ahead due to this being an ‘offseason’ program.

 - Provide a coach education program for Regional Academy coaches, with the support of Hockey NSW Regional Coaching Coordinator (RCC) Network

-The CCAS will select a squad of up to thirty (30) athletes, fifteen (15) boys and fifteen (15) girls, who are of the highest standard regardless of position.
+The CCAS will select a squad of male and female hockey players, who are of the highest standard regardless of position.
 Selectors will focus on the individual skills of athletes rather than a teams performance.
 A selection panel of CCAS coaches and independent coaches will review each applicant.

 The CCAS decision regarding athlete selection is based on objective and subjective measures and the CCAS holds final responsibility for the selection of athlete’s into this development program.

-To be eligible for selection into the CCAS Hockey program scholarship athletes must:
+To be eligible for selection into the CCAS UAA Hockey program scholarship athletes must:

 - Not be a scholarship holder in the Hockey NSW AAP for the same term.

-- Reside and/or go to school or play in the Central Coast Local Government Area to qualify for selection.
-With residential being the primary selection criteria.
+- Reside and/or go to school or play in the Central Coast Local Government Area (LGA) to qualify for selection.
+With residential address being the primary selection criteria.

 - Only be a scholarship holder in one Academy annually.